jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 [^typedenum]:
   {-} Popularized by Joshua Block in Effective Java, First Edition, Item 21, in response to the observation that much Java code would use magic integers to represent enumerations.
 (The same thing happens in Ruby, but with magic Symbols and Strings in addition to just Integers.)

-You'd define such an enum something like this:
+You'd define an enum using this abstraction something like this:

 ```ruby
 class Suit < TypedEnum